flexera-public/policy_templates/README_META_POLICIES.md

 # Summary and a conditional incident which will show up if any policy is being applied, updated or deleted.
 # Minimum of 1 incident, max of four
 # Could swap the summary to only showing running
-# Could also just have one incident and use meta_status to determine which esclation happens
+# Could also just have one incident and use meta_status to determine which escalation happens
 policy "policy_scheduled_report" do
   # Combined incident with all of the data from the child incidents.
   # Replace RESOURCE_NAMES in the summary_template with the resources the specific child policy